vCloud-DFTBA/Viettel-Digital-Talent-2023/5. Kubernetes/LePhucLai/README.md

 # 5. Service

-In Kubernetes, a Service is a method for exposing a network application that is running as one or more [Pods](https://kubernetes.io/docs/concepts/workloads/pods/) in your cluster.
+In Kubernetes, a Service is a method for exposing a network application that is running as one or more pods in your cluster.

 Types of services: